alig2039/appworld/README.md

 All the pages shown in the navigation links are a sneak look at the different sections of the website.
 For a user to get a full detailed discription of a particular app, smartphone, or gear, they should click the picture of that particular article which is a link to that particular review.

+TECHNOLOGIES USED

+Languages Used

+- HTML
+- CSS

+TESTING

+- The site was tested through google chro and Edge browsers
+- Google developer tools have been used to check for sytanx errors and test page functionality on        different screen sizes.
+- The site was viewed on different devices such as desktop, laptop and smartphone screens.

+MEDIA

+- The images used were coppied/borrowd from gsmarena.com site.
+Hence they are only being used here for study purposes and I am not the original author of the images.

+CODE

+- All code was created by me taking a leaf from the insittute's study material and other available content.